gnwl/NotGrid/README.md

 ## Usage
 Use */notgrid* or */ng* to show the config menu.
 Use */notgrid reset* to restore the default settings.
 Use | for separating multiple Buffs/Debuffs to track on one icon.
+Use */ngcast spellname* for mouseover casting.

 ## Optional Dependencies
 [BonusScanner](https://wow.curseforge.com/projects/project-1352): Enables Healcomm to factor in your bonus healing from gear.